endurantgames/cosmiclegends/src/issues.md

-# Issues, Story Arcs, Series, and Volumes {#toc-issues .breakbefore}
+# From Issues to Volumes {#toc-issues .colbefore}

-An adventure in []{.gamename} is known as a Story.
-A Story consists of one or more Crises introduced by the Editor, and the heroes' reactions to those challenges.
+[]{.gamename} uses some terms from comic books to talk about how the game is played.

+## Issues

-Each individual game session is known as an Issue.
+Each individual game session is known as an **Issue**, and roughly corresponds to one issue of a comic book.

+The **First Issue** is the first session of an ongoing []{.gamename}
+played by a group.

+### One-Shots

+A **One-Shot** is an Issue that isn't part of a Story Arc, Volume, or Series, but stands alone.
+Most games played at conventions, for example, will be One-Shots.

+Many First Issues are One-Shots, as the players and Editor are still getting to know their heroes and the game.
+These First Issues usually feature a few simple Crises to resolve.

+## Storylines

+During an Issue, the Editor and the players play out the events of a **Storyline**.

+When you create a new hero, you define a specific lesson you'd like your hero to learn or a specific experience you'd like them to have.
+For that Storyline, your character is considered the **Spotlight** hero.

+Each Storyline consists of:

+- the Spotlight hero
+- the Lesson
+- one or more Crises connected to the Lesson, introduced by the Editor
+- the heroes' reactions to each Crisis
+- the Spotlight hero's reaction the Lesson

-Most Stories will resolve over one Issue, but some can take longer.
+Many Storylines will resolve over the course of one Issue, but some can take long and might run for 2 or 3 sessions, or longer.

-When you create a new hero, you define a Story Arc that describes a specific lesson you'd like them to learn or a specific experience you'd like them to have.
-Once your hero finishes your Story Arc, both your hero and your fellow players' heroes gain an Advancement.
+Once your hero finishes your Storyline, both your hero and your fellow players' heroes gain an **Advancement.**

-A ongoing campaign of []{.gamename} is known as a Series, and each Series is comprised of up to five Volumes, beginning with Volume 1.
+## Volumes

+Each Storyline is part of a **Volume**; Volumes are a grouping of Issues -- game sessions -- and are numbered starting with 1.

-Once all of the heroes have had a chance to play out their Story Arcs, the Editor and heroes play out a final Issue that ties together the previous Story Arcs, and that Volume ends.
+Once all of the heroes have had a chance to play out their Storylines, the Editor and heroes play out a final Issue, known as an **Annual**.

+The Annual ties together the events of the previous Storylines in the Volume, and then that Volume concludes.

-At the end of a Volume, your hero develops new powers or finds new ways to use their existing powers.
+At the start of a new Volume, your hero develops new powers or finds new ways to use their existing powers.

+## Series

+A ongoing campaign of []{.gamename} is known as a **Series,** and each Series is comprised of up to five Volumes.

+## Guest Stars and Crossovers

+A **Guest Star** is a hero character from another Series -- either played by the same group or a different one -- who plays in the Series for an Issue or two.

+A **Crossover** happens when the heroes from two or more Series work together, usually in large, wide-ranging One-Shots.